apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 VNC Server
 ----------
-The TightVNC optional container provides a basic lightweight window manager (fluxbox), Firefox browser, xterm, and a few other utilities within the CDN-In-A-Box tcnet bridge network.
-This can be very helpful for quick demonstrations of CDN-in-a-Box that require the use of real container network FQDNs and full X.509 validation.
+The TightVNC optional container provides a basic lightweight window manager (fluxbox), Firefox browser, xterm, and a few other utilities within the CDN-In-A-Box "tcnet" bridge network.
+This can be very helpful for quick demonstrations of CDN-in-a-Box that require the use of real container network :abbr:`FQDN (Fully Qualified Domain Name)`\ s and full X.509 validation.

 #.
 Download and install a VNC client.
 TightVNC client is preferred as it supports window resizing, host-to-vnc copy/pasting, and optimized frame buffer compression.
 #.
-Set your VNC console password by adding the ``VNC_PASSWD`` environment variable to ``infrastructure/cdn-in-a-box/varibles.env``.
+Set your VNC console password by adding the ``VNC_PASSWD`` environment variable to :file:`infrastructure/cdn-in-a-box/varibles.env`.
 The password needs to be at least six characters long.
 The default password is randomized for security.
 #.
 Start up CDN-in-a-Box stack.
 It is recommended that this be done using a custom bash alias

 	.. code-block:: shell